australasian-computer-music-association/10-rose-self-experiential-prototyping/article.md

 #### Initial development

-I wrote down the problem Statement: the audio is not reactive.
+I wrote down the problem statement: the audio is not reactive.

 #### Reflection and refinement